savieman/GeckoToolsAssessment/README.md

 ## Front-end
 Because the assessment mentioned creating a front-end to be able to evaluate the use of observables and signals I chose to keep it very simple.
 I created a component that lists all the recipes at `/recipe/list` with a button that routes to `/recipe/create` to be able to create a recipe.
 After creating/submitting a recipe correctly, it'll head back to `/recipes/lists`.

 I chose to use signals in the RecipeListComponent because a subscription was needed to the endpoint for getting recipes and this requires a bit less code than for example using an observable and the async pipe in the template.
 The biggest win however is having added `changeDetection: ChangeDetectionStrategy.OnPush,`.
 This stops the change detection for the component and will only update when the signal gets updated.
-This makes the component mucuh lighter.
+This makes the component much lighter.

-For the create `CreateRecipeComponent` I chose to subscribe to the observable that posts the recipe to the microservice by on success navigating back to the `RecipeListComponent` and by on error having a simple alert.
-I've made sure to add the subscription to a subscription variable so that through the onDestroy lifecycle I can unsubscribe to the observable to prevent memoryleaks.
+For the create `CreateRecipeComponent` I chose to subscribe to the observable that posts the recipe to the microservice.
+By on success navigating back to the `RecipeListComponent` and by on error having a simple alert.
+I've made sure to add the subscription to a subscription variable so that through the onDestroy lifecycle I can unsubscribe from the observable to prevent memoryleaks.

 Another thing I also chose to do is use reactive forms in `CreateRecipeComponent`.
 Template driven forms might've been sufficient but I know in practice projects can change, validation can get more complicated and changing from template driven to reactive forms can be a lot of work on big projects.